SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/README.md

 ## 📚 What is schema design?
 * 📖 Schema design patterns
 * 📖 Normalization vs. denormalization
-* 📖 Embedded documents vs. referenced documents
+* 📖 Embedded vs. referenced documents
 * 📖 Replication and Sharding

 ## 📚 What is replication?